Mount Rushmore National Memorial in the Black Hills

 - Mid August – September 30: 8:00 a.m. to 9:00 p.m.

 Prepare to stand in awe of this magnificent mountain when you enter the memorial via the Avenue of Flags, showcasing flags from all 50 U.S. States and U.S. Territories.
 The Grand View Terrace, a large granite viewing platform, features seating and plenty of places for photographs.
 Elevators and stairs take you down to the Lincoln Borglum Museum and amphitheater seating area.

 Dining at the Memorial

-Have breakfast, lunch and/or dinner with the presidents at the Carver’s Café.
-Enjoy a sweet treat, drink or handmade coffee at the Memorial Team Ice Cream Shop.
+The best time for photos at Mt Rushmore is in the morning.
+So, tie your photo shoot with breakfast at the Carvers' Marketplace.
+Come back for dinner with the presidents prior to attending the illumination ceremony.
+Enjoy great food, a sweet treat, drink or handmade coffee at the Memorial Team Ice Cream Shop.
 The shop features vanilla ice cream made with the original recipe written by Thomas Jefferson.

 *Black Hills Vacations has provided the following information to help you make the most of your Mount Rushmore visit.
 Please note that this is accurate to date but hours and fees are subject to change based on weather conditions, staff availability and federal government shutdowns.